AugustNing/princeton-food/README.md

 ## NYC Food ????

+Fall 2024 Update - Restaurant turnover is really high in NYC, so no guarantees if any of these are still operating.

 It’s a princeton rite of passage to go to nyc for a day trip.
 Unless you have a bunch of friends in nyc, once you’ve seen all the large landmarks nyc isnt that fun.
 Well if you’re there might as well have some good food.
 Most of these foods are Asian btw (Vaguely sorted by distance from Penn Station)

-KTown is a great for Korean food (duh) and is really close to Penn Station.
+KTown is a great for Korean food and is really close to Penn Station.
 Some of the places I’ve been to are highlighted below

 **Grace Street (KTown)** - classic spot for fancy desserts.
 Would recommend their cheesecake, shaved ice, and boba toast.